Blaizzy/mlx-embeddings/docs/Adding-Software-to-Homebrew.md

 See the [Acceptable Casks documentation](Acceptable-Casks.md#finding-a-home-for-your-cask).

-Hop into your Tap and check to make sure your new cask is there:
+Hop into your tap and check to make sure your new cask is there:

 ```bash
 $ cd "$(brew --repository)"/Library/Taps/homebrew/homebrew-cask